Science in Society: Switzerland & Germany Short Program

 Switzerland & Germany provide the perfect backdrop to study the interaction between culture and science.

-Visit the CERN Accelerator, the European Space Agency, the heart of German Automobile Design, even Einstein's home in Bern on this program.
+Visit the CERN Accelerator, the European Space Agency, the heart of German automobile design, even Einstein's home in Bern.

 The Science in Society Learning Community provides students the opportunity to expore some of the most important sites in Europe for technology, innovation, physics, engineering and scientific discovery.
 Students will spend Spring term at Augustana studying both the history of physics & engineering in Europe and the representation of science in literature and film as part of this program before embarking on a 3 week tour of Switzerland and southern Germany, where they will visit both the sites of historic discoveries and locations on the cutting edge of design and research today.